Microsoft/azure-docs.pt-pt/articles/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-storage-sas.md

 [!INCLUDE [updated-for-az.md](../../../includes/updated-for-az.md)]

-## <a name="create-a-storage-account"></a>Criar uma conta de armazenamento
+## <a name="create-a-storage-account"></a>Create a storage account

 Se ainda não tiver uma, irá agora criar uma conta de armazenamento.
-Também pode ignorar este passo e conceder acesso de identidade gerida atribuído de sistema da VM para a credencial SAS de uma conta de armazenamento existente.
+You can also skip this step and grant your VM's system-assigned managed identity access to the SAS credential of an existing storage account.

 1. Clique no botão **+/Criar novo serviço**, no canto superior esquerdo do portal do Azure.
 2. Clique em **Armazenamento**, em seguida, em **Conta de Armazenamento**, e um novo painel "Criar a conta de armazenamento" será apresentado.